captionpoint/CaptionPoint-Server/public/will.md

 ---
 ## JOHN:
 No.
+---
+## JOHN:
+I would…
+--
-I would… just speak.
+just speak.
+---
+## JOHN:
-It seems childish but I would stand on the boards and speak.
+It seems childish, but I would stand on the boards and speak.
+---
+## JOHN:
-The whole theater dark but for a candle to my side.
+The whole theater dark, but for a candle to my side.
+---
+## JOHN:
 I would recite speeches.
+---
+## JOHN:
 *Hamlet* and *Lear*.
+---
+## JOHN:
-Some *King John*, anything that would… direct the rage, the pain, the endless pain of it.
+Some *King John*, anything that would direct the rage…
+---
+## JOHN:
+The pain, the endless pain of it.
+---
+## JOHN:
-Plays held more solace than priests, they always did in that respect.
+Plays held more solace than priests.
+---
+## JOHN:
+They always did, in that respect.
+---
+## JOHN:
 You’re supposed to be quiet in church.
-That I could not do, not when God asked me to hold that much in my heart, I could not do that.
 ---
+## JOHN:
+That I could not do.
+---
+## JOHN:
+Not when God asked me to hold that much in my heart.
+---
+## JOHN:
+I could not do that.
+---
 ## REBECCA:
 You needed words.
 ---
 ## JOHN:
 Yes, I did.
+---
+## JOHN:
 They were alive for me.
 ---
 ## REBECCA: